 Notice, however, that the overwhelming majority of professional philosophers don’t do most of the above, and in fact often positively disdain it.
 That, more than anything else, may be the root cause of philosophy’s damaged reputation at the onset of the 21st century.

-Categories: Stoicism & other philosophies
+Categories: Other philosophies